AmirSarrafzadeh/Transport-Mode-Detection/README.md

 1) GPS
 2) Label

+If you do not want to run the preprocceing part of data, and want just run the CNN model you can use the proprocessed data in the below link:

 If you face any problem in the project you can reach me by this email: amir@wheretech.it